Thursday, September 15, 2011

 I was going to add some mint and basil, but the not so trustworthy local supermarket was completely out of fresh herbs this afternoon.
 Those of you lucky enough to have access to a 'normal' greengrocer, I suggest you add a handful of roughly chopped herbs to add some more depth to the salad.

+We had the slaw with barbequed tandoori pork and veal cutlets.
+Patak's tandoori paste is a life saver when you are strapped for time!
 To form the marinade, mix one jar of paste with 500ml of plain yoghurt and a squeeze of lemon.
 Add meat and leave to marinade for a minimum of one hour.
 Cook on a BBQ until ready and serve with another squeeze of lemon.

 Another simple recipe- but the end result will always be well received....